113ll3/Ibmclouddocscli/reference/ibmcloud/cli_api_policy.md

   years: 2018

-lastupdated: "2018-08-20"
+lastupdated: "2018-08-30"
 ---

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
 {:tip: .tip}

-# Managing API Keys, Identity and Access
+# API Keys, Identity and Access
 {: #ibmcloud_commands_iam}

+Use the following commands to manage API keys, service IDs, access groups, and access/authorization policies for IAM.
+{: shortdesc}

 <table summary="ibmcloud commands that you can use to manage API keys and policies.">
   <thead>
-  <th colspan="5">Use the following commands to manage API keys, service IDs,  access groups, and access/authorization policies</th>
   </thead>
   <tbody>
   <tr>